The Dispute Resolution Review: Japan

 iii Class actions

-In December 2013, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers was enacted6 and came into effect from 1 October 2016.
-The Act establishes a new lawsuit system (the Collective Recovery System) that allows for a single collective action for compensation for damage by many consumers against a business operator.
+In December 2013, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers was enacted7 and came into effect from 1 October 2016.
+The Act establishes a new lawsuit system (collective recovery system) that allows for a single collective action for compensation for damage by many consumers against a business operator.
 Thus, this is ostensibly a class action system in Japan.
 However, it is quite different from the class action system in the United States.

 Only specified qualified consumer organisations (SQCOs) that are certified by the government have standing to bring an action to claim collective compensation for consumer damages.
 A SQCO must be a qualified consumer organisation (QCO) that is certified to exercise the right to demand an injunction to protect the interests of consumers.
-According to the Consumer Affairs Agency of Japan, as at June 2019, 21 QCOs have been certified, of which only three are certified as SQCOs.7
+According to the Consumer Affairs Agency of Japan, as at September 2020, 21 QCOs have been certified, of which only three are certified as SQCOs.8

 iv Representation in proceedings